Selena Royle: Early life and career

-Actress
+Early years

 Royle was born in New York City to playwright Edwin Milton Royle and actress Selena Fetter.
-She had an older sister, Josephine Fetter Royle.
+She had a sister, stage actress Josephine Royle.

 Her mother recounted in a newspaper article that she used to take Selena along with her to her rehearsals and performances.
 One night, then seven-year-old Selena went missing.
 While the mother frantically searched for her, holding up act two, the audience became restless.
 The youngster finally turned up - she had gone on stage dressed in her mother's second-act costume; she made a bow, much to the audience's amusement.
 She later remarked, "And that is the first time I was ever on stage, and I liked it so well I stayed."

+Royle was educated at The Low-Heywood School and the American Academy of Dramatic Art.

+Actress

 Her father wrote the 1921 Broadway play Lancelot and Elaine to provide both her and sister Josephine with their first professional roles, as Guinevere and Elaine respectively.
 Eventually, she landed a part on her own in the 1923 Theatre Guild production of Peer Gynt, with Joseph Schildkraut, and became a respected Broadway actress.
 She made one film in the 1930s, Misleading Lady, but otherwise worked on the stage and on radio.

 Royle began her radio career in 1926 or 1927 and performed "almost continuously since", according to a 1939 newspaper item.

 Her body of work includes playing the title role in Hilda Hope, M.D.
 She also played Martha Jackson in Woman of Courage, Mrs. Allen in Against the Storm, Joan in The O'Neills, and Mrs. Gardner in Betty and Bob, and appeared in Kate Hopkins, Angel of Mercy.

 In the 1940s, she returned to film and had a successful run, mainly playing maternal characters such as the bereaved mother of The Fighting Sullivans (1944), mother to Jane Powell in the big screen adaptation of A Date with Judy (1948) and the title character's mother opposite Ingrid Bergman as Joan of Arc (1948).